 Nolan led the program to one of the best turnarounds in the country in 2007, as the Hoyas rebounded from a 5-9-5 record the year before to finish the regular season with a 13-6-0 mark.
 Georgetown advanced to the BIG EAST Tournament Semifinals for the first time in program history after beating No. 23 Connecticut on the road in the quarterfinals on Nov.
 4, 2007.

-This success earned Georgetown its first NSCAA/adidas #1 Regional Ranking and a series of first National Top 20 rankings by the NSCAA/adidas (#17), Soccer America (#16), SoccerBuzz Magazine (#19), and TopDrawerSoccer.com (#20) in addition to a number of national, regional, and BIG EAST individual honors, highlighted by two All-Americans and the 2007 BIG EAST Rookie of the Year (Ingrid Wells).
+This success earned Georgetown its first NSCAA/adidas No. 1 Regional Ranking and a series of first National Top 20 rankings by the NSCAA/adidas (No. 17), Soccer America (No. 16), SoccerBuzz Magazine (No. 19), and TopDrawerSoccer.com (No. 20) in addition to a number of national, regional and BIG EAST individual honors, highlighted by two All-Americans and the 2007 BIG EAST Rookie of the Year (Wells).

-While a Hoya assistant, Nolan coordinated recruiting, developed goalkeepers and worked closely with head coach Diane Drake in all aspects of preparing the team.
+While a Hoya assistant, Nolan coordinated recruiting, developed goalkeepers and worked closely with then-Head Coach Diane Drake in all aspects of preparing the team.
 He brings a wide range of coaching experience to the Hilltop, having played and coached at various national and international levels.